openxthinking/bullet-docs/docs/customization.md

 ---
 #### Social media
 Add links to your social media profiles.
-These usually shows inside the footer or other parts of the theme.
+These usually show inside the footer or other parts of the theme.

 - **Show icons**: Show social media icons instead of text.